THUDM/CogDL/README.md

 - **Reproducibility**: CogDL provides reproducible leaderboards for state-of-the-art models on most of important tasks in the graph domain.

 ## ❗ News

+- We release the first version of **[CogDL paper](https://arxiv.org/abs/2103.00959)** in arXiv.
+You can join [our slack](https://join.slack.com/t/cogdl/shared_invite/zt-b9b4a49j-2aMB035qZKxvjV4vqf0hEg) for discussion.🎉

 - The new **v0.2.0 release** includes easy-to-use `experiment` and `pipeline` APIs for all experiments and applications.
 The `experiment` API supports automl features of searching hyper-parameters.
 This release also provides `OAGBert` API for model inference (`OAGBert` is trained on large-scale academic corpus by our lab).
 Some features and models are added by the open source community (thanks to all the contributors 🎉).